Skip to main content

 4. Push your policy to a registry.

-5. Start Topaz by pointing it to your new policy with topaz configure and topaz start.
+5. Start Topaz by pointing it to your new policy with topaz config new and topaz start.